iMoonLab/DeepHypergraph/docs/source/start/low_order/graph.rst

 Construction
 -------------------------
 The simple graph structure can be constructed by the following methods.
-More details can refer to aaaaaaaaaaaaa.
+More details can refer to :ref:`here <build_graph>`.

 - Edge list (**default**) :py:class:`dhg.Graph`
 - Adjacency list :py:meth:`dhg.Graph.from_adj_list`